1.

 There are at least three parallel attempts, in three separate courts, to pursue accountability.
 The ICC judges have authorised an investigation hinged on one aspect: the alleged deportation of the Rohingya, which is a crime against humanity under international law.

-Separately, the West African nation of The Gambia filed a lawsuit at the International Court of Justice asking the UN's highest court to hold Myanmar accountable for "state-sponsored genocide".
+Separately, the West African nation of The Gambia filed a lawsuit at the ICJ asking the UN's highest court to hold Myanmar accountable for "state-sponsored genocide".
 In an emergency injunction granted in January 2020, the court ordered Myanmar to “take all measures within its power” to protect the Rohingya.
+Members of the current junta’s leadership have been implicated in those actions.
+However, the former democratically-elected government has also been accused of not doing enough to protect the Rohingya and even providing cover for the military’s abuses.

 And in a third legal challenge, a Rohingya rights group launched a case calling on courts in Argentina to prosecute military and civilian officials under the concept of universal jurisdiction, which pushes for domestic courts to investigate international crimes.
 In August 2021, Rohingya women spoke remotely at a hearing held to determine whether an Argentinian court would pursue the case.